-The current members of the Compensation and Management Committee are Robert W. Shaw II (Chair) and Thomas L. Saeli.
+The current members of the Compensation and Management Committee are Robert W. Shaw II (Chair), Thomas L. Saeli and Ranjit C. Singh.
+Mr. Singh was appointed as a member of the Compensation and Management Committee effective July 21, 2020.
 The Compensation and Management Committee has ultimate responsibility for determining the compensation of officers elected by our Board of Directors, granting stock options and other equity awards and otherwise administering our equity compensation plans, and approving and administering any other compensation plans or agreements.
 The Compensation and Management Committee has the authority to retain outside experts in making compensation determinations.
 Our 2014 Long-Term Incentive Plan ("2014 LTIP") is administered by the Compensation and Management Committee.
-The Compensation and Management Committee met four times during 2019.
+The Compensation and Management Committee met four times during 2020.